CCS-Lab/easyml/Python/docs/vignettes/cocaine.md

 ## Discuss

-In this vignette we used easyml to easily build and evaluate a random forest model TO BE EDITED.
+In this vignette we used easyml to easily build and evaluate a random forest model using a Cocaine Dependence dataset.